Cylinder maps of algebraic cycles on cubic hypersurfaces: Proof of surjectivity of the cylinder maps

-\begin{corollary} Let $X\subset \PP^{n+1}_k$ be a smooth cubic hypersurface of dimension $n\geq 3$ over a field $k$, and let $F(X)$ be the Fano variety of lines.
-Assume that there exists a degree one $1$-cycle in $\CH_1(X)$(or degree one $0$-cycle in $\CH_0(F(X))$).
-Then the cylinder homomorphism
+Through the linear combination, one easily extend relations ~\eqref{eqs:relation-one} and~\eqref{eqs:relation-two} to cycles. \end{proof} The following corollary is immediate. \begin{corollary} Let \(X\subset \mathbb{P}^{n+1}_k\) be a smooth cubic hypersurface of dimension $n\geq 3$ over a field $k$, and let $F(X)$ be the variety of lines on \(X\).
+Assume that \(X\) has a one-cycle of degree one.
+Fix any \(r\geq 1\), the cylinder map